Astranomicals/e-lux/README.md

 The Gulp tools in this build allow you to use sass, imagemin, js min/concat and js/css linters for errors.
 CSS media queries are also combinded for shorter code.
 Follow the steps below to get started!

 1. Install [Node.js](https://nodejs.org/en/) and [Gulp](https://gulpjs.com/)
+2. Install fontawesome pro to your computer and use /Users/fontawesome/development/ folder to store fortawesome-pro-duotone-svg-icons-5.13.1.tgz.
+This will allow you to install fontawesome pro to the theme without any extra steps.
 2. cd to your project and run `npm install`.
-3. Go to line 13 in gulpfile.js and update to reflect your local setup.
+3. Go to line 10 in gulpfile.js and update to reflect your local setup.
 4. Run "gulp" from your project root.
 5. If this is your first time running gulp or you are getting the error "Command Not Found" when trying to run 'gulp', run this command:
    'npm install --global gulp-cli'